Use code ANYA for 10% off your purchase!

 These flats have a baggier look because the toe box is so deep and the leather is soft.
 They are also pretty wide for a dress shoe.
 So this makes them a little trickier to style than a classic ballet flat.
 But, as with all barefoot shoes, if you style ’em right no one will think twice about the counter-culture shape of your shoes.

 These recently decreased in price and are now 99 Euros (roughly $112).
 It’s hard to find barefoot leather flats for less than this (unfortunately), so I’d say this is a fair price.
-Shipping is free, but I’d recommend purchasing using Paypal in case you need to return them for any reason (they have a 30-day return policy on unworn shoes).
-Paypal will cover your return shipping costs up to 12 times a year.
+Shipping is free and they have a 30-day return policy on unworn shoes.
+Use code ANYA for 10% off!

 These took a couple weeks to get to me, which is not long considering they are coming from overseas (I often wait a month or more when I try out a new brand).